-Clive has been teaching at LSBU for almost 30 years.
+Clive has been teaching at LSBU for over 35 years.
 He started his teaching career by teaching reactor engineering and safety on the BEng degree in Chemical Engineering and working as a member of the Explosion and Fire research group.

 Miguel is a nutritional neuroscience practitioner/researcher with a longstanding background in the development of real world/consumer applications of microbiome science and technology.